 9. Share in-depth case studies of your commissions

-Add images of some of your sketches or prototypes.
+Include images of some of your sketches or prototypes.

-Writing up detailed case studies is great for commissions, but also for workshops or if you provide design services to interior designers or other business clients.
+Writing up detailed case studies is great for commissions, but also for workshops, or if you provide design services to interior designers or other business clients.

 A good case study can give a unique insight into HOW you work, is more memorable as a story, and builds trust along the way.